pachterlab/monod_examples/docs/source/usage.rst

 Pre-processing
 ----------------

+In the anndata Monod version, the input should be an anndata file or object, with layers corresponding to each modality in the model (e.g. 'spliced', 'unspliced').

-In the anndata Monod version, cell/gene filtering can be done using scanpy, and the resulting anndata object can be directly input into the inference procedure.
+Cell/gene filtering can be done using scanpy as desired, and the resulting anndata object can be directly input into the inference procedure.
 For example:

 .. code-block:: python